CounterpartyXCP/Documentation/Introduction/about_counterparty.md

 _Note: Counterparty features do not require the use of XCP unless explicitly stated._

 For a more in-depth look at what you can do with Counterparty, see [Counterparty Features](counterparty_features.md).

-**The Counterparty platform consists of several components:**

-* [counterparty-lib][] is the reference implementation of the Counterparty Protocol.

-* [counterparty-cli][] is a command line interface for counterparty-lib.

-* [counterparty-gui][] is a modular graphical interface for counterparty-lib.

-* [Counterwallet][] is a secure web wallet with client-side logins and transaction signing.
-A hosted version is available [here](http://counterwallet.io).

-* **[XCP](about_xcp.md)** is the native, deflationary token of the platform.
-It is a technical necessity, and forms a symbiosis with bitcoin.
-It is not designed to be a traditional currency per se, although it can be used as such if desired.

 How can I learn more?
 =====================